 School of the Air and Remote Learning

-Australia has a large amount of remote communities which makes it impossible for children living in this area to go to a school – there simply isn’t one.
+Australia has a large number of remote communities which makes it impossible for children living in this area to go to a school – there simply isn’t one.

 In 1946, Adelaide Miethke was vice-president of the South Australian wing of the Royal Flying Doctor Service (RFDS) and a former inspector of girl’s schools.
 Adelaide noticed that the outback children were taught to use the Royal Flying Doctor Service radio service and decided that there were other ways to use this facility.

 Until 1950 these children were either sent to boarding school, to live in remote communities or have these lessons mailed.
 Apart from the isolation of living away from their parents they had no interaction with their teacher or other students.
 Mail was not the most efficient and the delays in receiving it meant that the students would fall behind.

 In 1948 the RFDS base in Alice Springs was used to broadcast the first school lessons to outback children.
 A few years later the School of the Air (SOA) was officially established.
 In 1956 the SOA programmed spread to New South Wales and later followed to other states and territories.
 Skippy the Bush Kangaroo (the Australian Bush television series) brought the School of the Air to International fame.

 In 2005, there was more than sixteen School of the Air and Remote Learning located around Australia, a network covering more than 1.5 million square kilometers.
 In fact, Tasmania and the Australian Capital Territory are the only states who do not have an SOA.
 As well as teaching children who live in geographically isolated areas, these schools also teach children who are traveling around Australia or who can’t, for medical or other reasons, attend a regular school.

 The SOA program has now extended to teach secondary students and adult education courses, meaning that all members of a family can now complete studies, no matter where they are living.
 The Australian SOA has also helped many other countries with similar problems to establish their own.